 High levels of urban and industrial development throughout the Galveston estuary watershed reduces water flow, increases nutrient loading and contaminant run-off, causes habitat degradation and places overharvesting stress on natural resources.
 Evidence suggests that dolphins residing within industrial coastal regions carry increased toxin loads and are subject to adverse effects on reproduction, endocrine function and immune function.
 These dolphins are prime bioindicators for the effects of emerging disease and impacts of eutrophication, harmful algal blooms and xenobiotic contamination.

-Galveston Bay (GB) hosts commercial and recreational fisheries, accommodates boat traffic supporting the second-largest petro-chemical compound in the world, receives runoff from over half of Texas’ population, and is subjected to regular dredging operations.
-Regardless of these high levels of human activity, bottlenose dolphins are regularly seen in GB, including the Houston Ship Channel.
-Evidence suggests that dolphins residing within industrial coastal regions such as GB carry increased toxin loads and are subject to adverse effects on reproduction, endocrine function and immune function.
+Galveston Bay hosts commercial and recreational fisheries, accommodates boat traffic supporting the second-largest petro-chemical compound in the world, receives runoff from over half of Texas’ population, and is subjected to regular dredging operations.
+Regardless of these high levels of human activity, bottlenose dolphins are regularly seen in Galveston Bay, including the Houston Ship Channel.
+Evidence suggests that dolphins residing within industrial coastal regions such as Galveston Bay carry increased toxin loads and are subject to adverse effects on reproduction, endocrine function and immune function.
 These dolphins are prime bioindicators for the effects of emerging disease and impacts of eutrophication, harmful algal blooms and xenobiotic contamination.
 As habitat degradation continues in these waters, substantial research and conservation efforts are needed to better understand and protect this potentially vulnerable population.

 Publications and Presentations